-- 1. Be five years of age and younger as of January 1 of current year. - Has never won a Champion or Reserve Champion All-Around in any ASHA approved division. - 3.
-If a horse loses their green horse eligibility through competition, they may finish that year as a green horse.
+- points in any breed association, (AQHA, APHA, etc.) or more than \$100 in a national organization, (NCHA, NRCHA, NRHA, RHAA, etc.) in any western performance discipline, (western pleasure, working cow horse, reining, cutting, trail, etc.) - 2.
+Horses that are eligible for the Green Horse Division may be shown in this division for a total of two show years, (1year= January 1 December 31), regardless of how many times they show in that two-year span. - If a horse loses their green horse eligibility through competition, they may finish that year as a green horse.
 In the future, that horse is eligible only for other divisions. - 4.
 A green horse may be shown by a rider from any division. - G. Division Eligibility Exceptions The ASHA shall have a classification committee from the ASHA Board of Directors.
 A member may petition, in writing, the ASHA Classification committee for a change in division eligibility due to extenuating circumstances.
 The written petition will be reviewed and the member notified of the ruling.
-In addition, the committee may reclassify a member for a division.
-Petition will be reviewed at the end of the calendar year. - H. Eligibility Violations Non-Pro, Novice, Youth, and Green Horse Eligibility may be revoked at any time for violations of any ASHA rule or regulation.
+In addition, the committee may reclassify a member for a division. - H. Eligibility Violations Non-Pro, Novice, Youth, and Green Horse Eligibility may be revoked at any time for violations of any ASHA rule or regulation.
 A person revoked from these special division statuses must relinquish their membership card and return it to the ASHA upon notice.